madrilene/lenesaile.com/src/en/blog/2022-10-26-wordpress.md

 ### You have to do it their way

 With WordPress, you have to do it their way.
 It is not like Jamstack, where everything is up to you, adding services and methods as you like.
 With Wordpress it is more like having to opt out of stuff you don’t want, and I feel like [Block Themes](https://developer.wordpress.org/block-editor/how-to-guides/themes/block-theme-overview/) are going this way even more than classic PHP themes.
-I have to work with the classes that are given to me, and I also have to opt out of scripts like the <code>wp-block-navigation-view</code> if I want to implement my own behavior.
+I have to work with the classes that are given to me, and I also have to opt out of scripts like the <code>wp-block-navigation-view</code> (responsible for the behavior of menus) if I want to implement my own behavior.

 ### Site builders, no thanks